MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 24. In your browser, close the **Change password** tab.

-25. You should now test the lockout threshold functionality.
+25. You're now going to test the lockout threshold functionality.
+You're going to do so using Patti Fernandez's account.
 Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 26. Once you are signed out as Holly, the **Pick an account** window will appear in the **Sign in to Microsoft Entra** tab.
 As a best practice when signing out from a Microsoft online service as one user and signing back in as another, close all your browser tabs except for the **Sign out** or **Sign in** tab.
 In this case, close the other tabs now and leave the **Sign in** tab open.  <br/>

 	In the **Pick an account** window, select **Use another account**.

-27. In the **Sign in** window, you're going to sign in as Patti Fernandez.
-Enter **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.
+27. In the **Sign in** window, enter **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

 28. On the **Enter password** window, enter any random mix of letters and numbers and then select **Sign in**.
 Note the invalid password error message that appears.